 The first Mystic Night and AIDS Walk, both annual fundraising events, were held.

-FAHASS is awarded $10,000 Community Development Block Grant (CDBG) funds from the City of Fredericksburg.
+FAHASS is awarded $10,000 in Community Development Block Grant (CDBG) funds from the City of Fredericksburg.

 FAHASS received $10,000 in United Way funds.

-FAHASS volunteered and Food & Friends (Washington D.C.) coordinated the Groceries-To-Go program.
+FAHASS volunteers with Food & Friends (Washington, D.C.) to coordinate the Groceries-To-Go Program.

-The support group expanded to include a group for children and/or teends either infected or affected by HIV/AIDS.
+The support group expanded to include a group for children and/or teens either infected or affected by HIV/AIDS.

-In January 1997, FAHASS separated from Charlottesville ASG and FAHASS set up their own bookkeeping system.
+In January 1997, FAHASS separated from Charlottesville ASG and established their own bookkeeping system.